Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 SAGE is independently developed and architecturally novel.
 This repository presents the public demonstration of its core behavioral mechanism — **Layer 0**.

+> The SAGE runtime is not open source and will never be.
+> It is licensed only for institutional evaluation, under strict integrity protocols.

 ---

 ## 🔒 Security Notice